 So yes, the design & the aesthetic of the camera you're using matters.
 And this one right here is SEXY AF.

 The Hybrid Viewfinder

-This reason is shared with the x100, and If you'd watched my videos, then you know that I personally prefer rangefinder style cameras.
+This reason is shared with the x100, and If you've watched my videos, then you know that I personally prefer rangefinder-style cameras.